minthura/jobbie/README.md

 ## Getting Started

-Clone this repository in your local machine and run "flutter get".
+Clone this repository in your local machine and run "flutter pub get".
 Then you are ready to go.

 ## Screenshots